-With much of the East Coast now buried in snow, you may be wondering how outdoor cats are surviving.
-In fact, even though stray and community cats are at home outside, they can always use some extra help in cold or severe weather.
+With snowy days just around the corner, you may be wondering how outdoor cats can survive in colder weather.
+Even though stray and community cats are at home outside, they can always use some extra help in cold or severe weather.
 Here are some tips to help them stay safe, warm and healthy during the winter months.

 Car Safety: Before starting your car, give the hood a tap and check between the tires — cats will sometimes crawl into the engine or hide underneath the car for warmth.
 This is also the time of year for antifreeze, which often tastes irresistible to cats and other animals, but is toxic and deadly.
 Keep it out of reach and clean up any spills!

 Shelter: In the winter, shelter helps keep community cats comfortable. [see Petfinder staffer Sara’s great homemade feral-cat shelters here].
 Dog houses can also do the trick with a few modifications.

 - Whether buying or building, make sure the shelter’s door is no bigger than 6-8″ wide to keep out other animals.
 If modifying a dog house, block off part of the door to make it cat-sized.
 A flap on the door will also keep snow, rain, and wind out.

 - Insulate the shelter with straw to repel moisture and keep cats warm and dry (note: Make sure it’s straw, but not hay, because hay absorbs moisture).
 Blankets may seem like a good idea, but since they are also extremely absorbent, they make bad bedding.

 - Cats will huddle together inside for warmth, so shelters should fit three to five cats each.

 - Elevate shelters off the ground and place them in quiet areas away from foot traffic.